EarnCoinPool/dRep/Gov-action/K/K-Parameter.md

 #### What is K and how does it work?
 The K parameter creates a soft cap on the total stake in a pool that would receive optimal rewards.
 This number is often referred to as the saturation level.
 The cap or saturation level changes over time and is defined as a percentage of the maximum supply of ada (45bn) minus any amount that remains in the reserve (as of epoch 547, Reserve: 7,311,783,103) so that would equal 37,688,216,897 ada.

 The current saturation level:
 Maximum pool size = (45bn - 7,311,783,103 in reserves) / k = (37,688,216,897 / 500 ) = 75,376,433.794

 For readability we will use approximate amounts, so approximately:
-Maximum pool size = (45bn - 7bn in reserves) / k = (38bn / 500 ) = 76 million
+**Maximum pool size = (45bn - 7bn in reserves) / k = (38bn / 500 ) = 76 million**

 "Within the Cardano documentation, a pool that reaches its maximum size is said to be saturated.
 A saturated pool offers the highest rewards to delegators and is most lucrative for its operators, while an over-saturated pool delivers lower rewards.
 The system thereby incentivizes delegators to move their stake to a pool containing less ada, in order to maintain their yield and thus encourages the decentralization of the network."[^2]

 Adjusting K parameter to 1,000 would set the saturation level to the following approximate level:
-Maximum pool size = (45bn -  7bn in reserves) / k = (38bn / 1000 ) = 38 million
+**Maximum pool size = (45bn -  7bn in reserves) / k = (38bn / 1000 ) = 38 million**
+Hence this move as stated above by IOHK will incentivize delegators to move their stake to a stake pool containing less ada, so they can maintain their rewards, thus encouragine wider decentralization of the Cardano network.[^2]

 #### History of Announcements and Steps to get K Parameter Increased to 1,000
 The Shelley/Decentralization phase of the roadmap included K being set to 1,000 stake pools.[^3] It was announced that K would be increased in March 2021 to 1,000[^4] However due Alonzo hard fork and the deployment of the full Goguen smart contract this was delayed.[^5]